GSA/ficam-playbooks/_piv/network/13-piv-auth-issues.md

 1. Can the server and client both prove they control their respective private keys?
 2. Are the server and client certificates issued from a trusted authority?
 3. Are the server and client certificates still valid?
 That is, are they expired or revoked?
-4.Is the mapping between the identifier in the certificate and the account identifier in the system still accurate?
+4. Is the mapping between the identifier in the certificate and the account identifier in the system still accurate?

 A failure in each of these steps will display different systems in different areas.
 This guide will show where support personnel can locate these errors.